McJimble/hackman-contest/README.md

 # Known Issues
 - Player can climb walls and walk through corners due to inaccurate displacement calculations
-- Shooting inputs are occasionally ignored (rare)
+- Shooting inputs are occasionally ignored